Please do not kiss me in an e-mail. Don’t “zip your lip”. Don’t tell me you’re feeling angelic or devilish.

 Or … maybe you can.
 And should.

 This piece from The New York Times about “the use of emoticons in correspondence” got me thinking.
 We’re all using smiley faces in our e-mails.
-And this is a business change that I believe is a great thing.
+And that’s a business change that I believe is a great thing.

 My kids, the same people who post every mundane (or sometimes controversial and needs-to-be-kept-more-private) detail of their lives on Twitter, have told me how much they hate when I pepper my texts with emoticons.
 They’ve even said it comes off like I’m some sort of giggling schoolgirl.